All Episodes

 It just requires us to basically clean up after ourselves.

-Because we're coming into a global depression, a global low pressure system relative to money.
+Because we're coming into a global depression, a global low-pressure system relative to money.

 There's going to be a lot of people that won't be bribed anymore because the money won't be flowing.

-I mean, that's big money, and the money has to have purchasing power.
+And the money has to have purchasing power.

 The problem is government cannot respond to hyperinflation.

-But there will be some kind of resolution for that that will not be good for the government uh procuring processes, or any government procuring processes in the West very rapidly, so maybe six weeks, eight weeks, you know, something like that, and we'll start having real problems with government where the price of goods has outstripped their ability to effectively pay.
+But there will be some kind of resolution for that that will not be good for the government procuring processes, or any government procuring processes in the West very rapidly.

-But nonetheless, they'll get a uh a bill for a commodity that they will not be able to pay because the actual bill will be fantastically huge because that'll be the price on the ground.
+But nonetheless, they'll get a bill for a commodity that they will not be able to pay because the actual bill will be fantastically huge because that'll be the price on the ground.

-Just just that minor rise.
+Just that minor rise.

 I mean, that's a huge damn rise, but relative to things that could happen, it's minor.

-But say that the government maybe they had a contract because they were buying the milk in bulk and they were only going to pay 88 cents a gallon because they get it in a big truck and it's delivered to the the prison in a big truck and it's not individual.
+But say that the government, maybe they had a contract because they were buying the milk in bulk and they were only going to pay 88 cents a gallon because they get it in a big truck and it's delivered to the prison in a big truck and it's not individual.

 You know, it doesn't really happen that way.

-Um and so if they get a bill like that, all of a sudden they can't pay it.
+And so if they get a bill like that, all of a sudden they can't pay it.

 Probably they will not, because that's the usual reaction, in which case the prison doesn't have milk anymore.